KavithRashintha/The_Pearl/README.md

 npm run dev
 Your application should now be running on http://localhost:3000.

-📁 Project Structure
-The project uses the Next.js App Router.
-The main directories are structured by user role:

-/app/admin/: Contains all pages and components for the admin dashboard.

-/app/tour-guide/: Contains all pages and components for the tour guide dashboard.

-/app/tourist/: Contains all pages and components for the tourist-facing application.

-/components/: Shared components used across different parts of the application.

-/contexts/: Houses the React Context providers, such as the AuthContext.

-/middleware.ts: Handles authentication and role-based route protection.

 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.